Blusutils/DESrv/CONTRIBUTING.md

     * The enhancements must not harm the DESrv Core and PDK code base.
 They must also be implementable.

 4. Changes in code

+    * The pull requests must not harm the DESrv Core and PDK code base.
+They must also be applicable to current code base.

     * Please stick to DESrv code styling (our modified Java style instead of classic C# style).
         * Brackets on the same line.